casabre/angelcare-net/README.md

-# Angelcare Net
+# Angelradio Net

-Complete service infrastructure in order to monitor analogue Angelcare baby monitors.
+Complete service infrastructure in order to monitor analogue baby monitors.
 In the end, the monitor should work with all analogue monitors as long as the radio frequency parameter are known.

 ## Purpose